Loan Type

 FAQs

-How is debt service coverage ratio calculated for rental property loans?
+How is debt service coverage ratio calculated for Houston rental loans?

-Can I use future rental income to qualify for a rental property loan?
+Can I use a Texas LLC for a rental property loan?

-What down payment is required for rental property loans?
+What down payment is required for Houston rental property loans?